 After all, it was my grandfather who taught me to drive, in a tiny Chevrolet he stored for a man who lived in another state.
-I practiced for hours and hours, circling cones he picked up somewhere and placed around the bowling alley parking lot across from his shop.
-He also taught me to play tennis, to fish, and to drive a boat out on the ocean.
-The very first time I saw a cruise ship was from what I realized then was his tiny boat… one which had seemed so large to me just the moment before.
+I practiced for hours, circling cones he picked up somewhere and placed around the bowling alley parking lot across from the shop.
+He also taught me to play tennis, to fish, to drive a boat.
+The very first time I saw a cruise ship was from his boat… one which seemed so large to me just a moment before.

-But as to why I have avoided changing cars like the plague, aside from it being better for the environment not to constantly change… It is a feeling that just has so much baggage for me: fear of being fed bad advice, vulnerability at the mercy of others to follow through at their end in a trustworthy way.
+As to why I have avoided changing cars like the plague, aside from it being better for the environment not to constantly upgrade… It is a feeling that just has so much baggage for me: fear of being fed bad advice, vulnerability at the mercy of others to follow through at their end in a trustworthy way.